 I’m careful and coordinated, and I’m more than fit for assisting the CEO with getting the most out of their leisure time

-After hearing this question thinks about your dreams, abilities.
+After hearing this question thinks about your dreams and abilities.
 Be realistic while answering this question.

-As a beginning, I need to enhance my skills in coding; computer science is the correct field for me.
-While I cherished what I learned at the college, I need to check whether working in the field feels equal.
-Later, I would love to set-up my software company with a good team.
+In a beginning, I need to enhance my skills in coding; computer science is the correct field for me.
+While I cherished what I learned at college, I need to check whether working in the field feels equal.
+Later, I would love to set up my software company with a good team.
 I see myself as a CEO.
 I want to be a successful entrepreneur.

 Never get under pressure while answering this question, as it is also a bit tricky question.

 - What’s the normal salary for somebody of your expertise level?

 - What amount does the organization pay workers of your aptitude level?